 - serial The serial number of the token, that tries to authenticate. - user The loginname/username of the user, who tries to authenticate. - realm The realm of the user, who tries to authenticate.
-If the realm is omitted, the user is looked up in the default realm. - pass The password, that consists of the OTP PIN and the OTP value. - transaction_id The transaction ID for a response to a challenge request - state The state ID for a response to a challenge request
+If the realm is omitted, the user is looked up in the default realm. - pass The password, that consists of the OTP PIN and the OTP value. - transaction\id The transaction ID for a response to a challenge request - state The state ID for a response to a challenge request check the authentication for a user or a serial number.
+Either a serial or a user is required to authenticate.
+The PIN and OTP value is sent in the parameter pass.

 {

 "detail": {

 "message": "matching 1 tokens",

 "serial": "PISP0000AB00",

 "type": "spass"

 },

 "id": 1,

 "jsonrpc": "2.0",

-'''

-'''

 "result": {

 "status": true,

 "value": true

 },

 "version": "privacyIDEA unknown"

 }

 '''